|Wokingham Art Society

 The Turner Watercolour Award is a bronze medal facsimile of the gold medal originally presented biannually at the Royal Academy of Arts exhibition and was originally sponsored by Turner himself.
 Today's award is given by the Turner bequest and divided equally between the RWS and the RI and judged by the President and Vice President of each Society together with the great great great grand niece of Turner.

-A story of Paul's life, below the photo, was written for us by his wife, Margaret.
+A story of Paul's life, below the photo, was written for us by his wife, Margaret, who, sadly, died early in 2018.

 Paul at the Mall Galleries during 2010 Sunday Times Watercolour Exhibition